-Primarily a "mid-level" backend developer, I have a particular enthusiasm for writing minimal, clean and performant code.
-I have experience with C, C++, C# and Java, as well as pfSense.
+Primarily a "mid-level" developer, I have a particular enthusiasm for writing minimal, clean and performant code.
+I have experience with C, C++, and Java, as well as Linux and pfSense.
 From the beginning of 2019 I have been studying computer science at Auckland University of Technology.
-Some of my primary software interests are programming languages and operating systems.
+Some of my primary software interests are programming languages and systems programming.

 It should be noted that most of my projects were created either to solve a particular problem for myself, or to experiment with something I found to be interesting.
 This means that they are often poorly or not at all documented, and frequently have major shifts in trajectory mid development.